Mark Finley

 Mark A. Finley (born July 23, 1945) is an American former host and director of It Is Written (from 1991–2004), for which he traveled around the world as a televangelist.
 He was the first Seventh-day Adventist pastor to do a satellite evangelistic series.
-He also served as one vice-president out of nine for the Seventh-day Adventist Church.
+Mark Finley currently serves as Assistant to the President of the General Conference, appointed at the 2010 General Conference Session in Atlanta.
+As assistant to the president he to work with evangelism and television as his primary portfolio.
+Prior to this he became and served as one vice-president out of nine for the Seventh-day Adventist Church.
+He served nearly two years as general field secretary at the world headquarters, directing the Center for Global Evangelism.

 Life and career

 Finley's mother was Catholic, and his father was Protestant, with Finley being raised Catholic.

 Finley was baptized in March 1963.
 He studied theology at Atlantic Union College (AUC) in South Lancaster, Massachusetts.

-He was a television speaker for the series Experience Hope, a weekly broadcast of the Hope Channel.

-Finley has preached 17 NET series.
-He also writes a series of Bible studies published monthly in Adventist World.

-He is now hosting his own Bible study broadcast called "HopeLives365", which is also available on YouTube.

 Pastor Finley and his wife "started and nurtured" the Living Hope Seventh-day Adventist Community Church, located in Haymarket, Virginia.